prysmaticlabs/prysm/README.md

 We also have a `--demo-config` flag that configures some internal parameters for you to run a local demo version of the system.

 If you want to see what's happening in the system underneath the hood, add a `--verbosity debug` flag to show every single thing the beacon chain node does during its run time.
+If you want to rerun the beacon chain, delete and create a new data directory for the system to start from scratch.

 ![beaconsystem](https://i.imgur.com/vsUfLFu.png)